shlomo-gangul/foundry-game/src/prisonerDillema.md

    - new game - deploy or create a new game instance

-     - Can set the reward token
+     - Can set the reward token (done)
-     - Can set the game total amount
+     - Can set the game total amount (done)
-     - Can set the number of rounds
+     - Can set the number of rounds (done)

-   - store existing games
+   - store existing games (done)

 2. Game

-   - User need to call join function to join the game, join function will collect 50% of the game total amount
+   - User need to call join function to join the game, join function will collect 50% of the game total amount (not really done)
-   - join function assign the player address (player1 or 2)
+   - join function assign the player address (player1 or 2) (not really done)
-   - roundAnswer(string answer, string password) //encrypt answer
+   - roundAnswer(string answer, string password) //encrypt answer (not done)
-   - revealAnswer(string password) // reveal answer is to decrypt the answers, we can reveal them after both players submited their answer.
+   - revealAnswer(string password) // reveal answer is to decrypt the answers, we can reveal them after both players submited their answer.(not done)
-   - finishRound() // validate user answers and calculate points
+   - finishRound() // validate user answers and calculate points (done)
-   - distributeFunds() - after all rounds finished, distribute the game money to players.
+   - distributeFunds() - after all rounds finished, distribute the game money to players. (done)

-3. Logic - Points for each round
+3. Logic - Points for each round (done)

    L/L || L/S